Regeneron quarterly profit rises 78% on Eylea strength

-Regeneron Pharmaceuticals Inc (REGN.O) reported a 78% rise in first-quarter profit on Thursday, helped by a robust recovery in demand for its eye drug Eylea and continued strength in sales of its eczema drug Dupixent.
+(Reuters) -Regeneron Pharmaceuticals Inc reported a 78% rise in first-quarter profit on Thursday, helped by a robust recovery in demand for its eye drug Eylea and continued strength in sales of its eczema drug Dupixent.

 Sales of the company’s physician-administered eye treatment Eylea took a hit last year as patients postponed visits to doctor’s office due to the COVID-19 pandemic.